History Tour in University of Virginia

 Every street in University of Virginia carries echoes of the events that shaped it.
-Stand in front of Old Cabell Hall and the past stops being abstract — the buildings, monuments, and neighborhoods survived to tell their tale.
+Stand in front of The Lawn and Old Cabell Hall and the past stops being abstract — the buildings, monuments, and neighborhoods survived to tell their tale.
 Quieter sites like Pavilion Gardens hold stories that the crowds at the major monuments never hear.

-Use this page as a starting point for a University of Virginia walking tour, a free self-guided route, or the Roamee app for University of Virginia.
+Use this page as a starting point for a University of Virginia walking tour, a free route, or the Roamee app for University of Virginia.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 University of Virginia draws visitors for architecture and history, and history is the foundation beneath all of it.
-Sites like Old Cabell Hall anchor the narrative, while overlooked places like Pavilion Gardens fill in the chapters that most visitors skip.
+Sites like The Lawn and Old Cabell Hall anchor the narrative, while overlooked places like Pavilion Gardens fill in the chapters that most visitors skip.
 Walking with a history lens, even familiar landmarks reveal why a street curves the way it does and what happened on the ground you're standing on.

 The Lawn is open to the public and walkable end to end in 10 minutes.
 Peer through the colonnade arches to see the pavilion gardens.
 The Rotunda interior is open for tours.